Google Sign-In Required

 • If the cherry-pick conflicts, resolve locally, inspect the final tree carefully, and push only after confirming that unrelated changes were not pulled into release.

-• If multiple services are involved, repeat the release and validation steps for each affected service and record which services were changed.
+• If multiple repositories are involved, repeat the guided release invocation and validation steps for each affected repository and record which targets were changed.

 • If the issue turns out to be operational rather than code-related, stop using this runbook and switch to the service-specific incident or infrastructure recovery path.